 Season 7 brings them back together following the seemingly random killing of one of their own, Commissioner Herville (Nicolas Briançon), in what appears to be a restaurant robbery gone wrong.
 Of course, it could never be something so simple, and before too long the band is back together, running down a counterfeiting ring while struggling to manage their own destructive demons.

-Archly cynical, deftly plotted, frequently brutal, and never less than utterly arresting, Spiral is one of the best cop shows around.
+Archly cynical, deftly plotted, frequently brutal, and never less than utterly arresting, Spiral is one of the best cop shows around and with season 8 coming later this year there is no better time to start watching than now.

-Season 7 of Spiral is now streaming at SBS On Demand:
+Seasons 1- 7 of Spiral are now streaming at SBS On Demand.
+Start at the beginning:

 In this week's The Playlist, we uncover Chinese true lies in Awkwafina flick 'The Farewell', and in What We’ve Been Watching Fiona spaces out about Brad Pitt’s daddy issues in 'Ad Astra' and Ben races to catch a serial rapist with Toni Collette in Netflix’s 'Unbelievable'.